quicbit-js/qb-json-tokv/readme.md

             case TOK.END:
                 ...
             default:
-                error('case not handled')       // we didn't have to remember to handle TOK.ERR - it fell into the default case
+                error('case not handled')
         }
     }

 ### info

-When tok is set to TOK.ERR or TOK.END, then the 'info' parameter will hold more information about the parse state.
+When tok is set to TOK.ERR or TOK.END, then the 'info' parameter will hold full information about the parse state.
 In conjuction with the return-control to reset parsing position, info allows you to define recovery strategies for error cases and parsing values split across buffers.